Coronavirus: What is it?

 • Maintain a safe distance of at least one Meter between you and other people during this time.

 • When you are in public places, make sure to maintain a safe distance, especially if someone there is having symptoms such as cough, fever, etc. to avoid direct droplet contact.

 • Stay at home as much as possible.

-• Avoid any kind of physical contact like handshakes, handholding or hugs.
+• Avoid any kind of physical contacts like handshakes, handholding, or hugs.

 b) Practice good hygiene:

 • Wash your hands frequently using soap and water, especially after coming home from outside or meeting other people.

 • How deadly is it?

 The symptoms of this new virus can lead to pneumonia in both lungs, resulting in multi-organ failure and in some cases death.